theAverageCoder/data-512-final/README.md

 ## Cached data
 You can run the notebook using the cached dataset from "full.csv"

-## Steps to get data from the source if you do not want to use the cached dataset
+## How to get the raw data, if you do not wish to use the cached dataset
-The original dataset is larged, the processed dataset is kept cached in [data/full.csv](data/full.csv) for ease of reproducability.
+The original dataset is large, the processed dataset is kept cached in [data/full.csv](data/full.csv) for ease of reproducability.

+**WARNING**: in order to make the notebook, [Report_for_Congressional_Polarization.ipynb](./Report_for_Congressional_Polarization.ipynb), use the fresh data in the code as-is you must delete [data/full.csv](data/full.csv) -- if you do not wish to do this please modify the code!

 To reproduce the steps to get the original data:
   1. Navigate to a folder where you want to clone the github repo.